College Test Prep for Sophomores

 However, not all schools offer the PSAT so if yours doesn’t, instead, take a look at your summer calendar and build in an opportunity for your student to sit for a practice SAT and practice ACT.
 Your Summit Program Director will be able to help you analyze the results and map out a plan for test prep that’s tailored to your student.
 Having those summertime practice test scores will also serve as a baseline for test preparation.

-Our high school offered the PSAT to sophomores and juniors on a Saturday in October.
-It was the PSAT/NMSQT and our sophomore took the test to see what it was like.
-Of course, as a parent, the side benefit of taking the PSAT during sophomore year is that it helped us gauge where our student was starting from (i.e. how they performed and how they felt about the test).
+Our high school offered the PSAT to 10th and 11th graders in October.
+It was the PSAT/NMSQT and our sophomore gave it a try.
+While it was only for practice, as a parent, the side benefit of having our student take the PSAT during sophomore year was it helped us gauge where our student was starting from (i.e. how they performed and how they felt about the test).
 This can be a great point of reference as you–and they–think ahead to next year.

 For example, what did your sophomore think about the PSAT experience?
 Did they struggle with test anxiety?
 While it’s too early to use the PSAT score as a baseline, just having your student get that experience in a timed, structured setting can be telling.